 It’s a common misconception that your brand simply comprises a logo and colour scheme.
 A successful brand takes more than just an eye-catching logo which, although great for identification, doesn’t cover other key factors that influence and create a positive memorable overall brand.

 Your brand includes every interaction a customer, stakeholder, or partner has with your business and contributes to how your company is perceived.
 In this blog, we look at the factors which can build or break a brand including the tone of voice, customer and product service, employees, communication tools and visual identities.
+Our handy branding checklist can help you identify the collateral and channels missing from your brand.

 The Key Elements of a Successful Brand